publiccodenet/product-steering/README.md

 - `product-steering template instructions` - The instruction you are reading now explaining how to use this template.
 You can remove this section from your target README
 - `TEMPLATE README Product steering` - The README template for your target product-steering repository (see below) include suggestions for content
 - An issue template for feature requests
-- A template kanban project board with welcome instruction card
+- An [example kanban project board](https://github.com/publiccodenet/product-steering/projects/1) with welcome instruction card
 - Issue labels
 - Resources to learn more about product management